Piyush Marmat

 Beliefs and Epistemology

-Experience and reasoning are the processes through which an agent forms beliefs.
-A belief is the attitude (judgement) held by an agent about any description of properties of a thing.
+Experience and reasoning are processes through which an agent forms beliefs.
+A belief is an idea held by an agent about a thing, its existence, properties, or relations.

-A belief is qualified as true and be called a truth in two independent ways:
+A belief is qualified to be true or be called a truth in either of the two independent ways:

-Knowledge is truth that is justified (demonstrated or proven to be true).
-Epistemology (theory of knowledge) is the study of justification of truths.
+Knowledge is belief that is justified (demonstrated or proven to be true).
+Epistemology (theory of knowledge) is the study of justification of beliefs.
 The goal of epistemology is to decide what beliefs are regarded as knowledge.

-A posteriori knowledge - Beliefs that are concieved through experience and justified to be true only by observation or empirical evidence.
+A posteriori knowledge - Beliefs that are conceived through experience and justified to be true only by observation or an empirical evidence.
+These are correspondent truths or facts.

-A priori knowledge - Beliefs that are concieved through reason and justified to be true without any need of observation or empirical evidence.
+A priori knowledge - Beliefs that are conceived through reason and justified to be true without any need of observation or an empirical evidence.
+These are coherent truths.

 Reason and Logic